 Phew this Summer has been hot, hot, hot so far.
 And for me that means super easy dinners that can be prepared early in the day before the heat builds.
 Also, as a family we are wanting cool meals in the evening.
 Especially meals that don’t leave a lot of washing up!
 Because everyone is just too hot and tired.
 So I created this recipe for Creamy Garlic Lemon Chicken Pasta Salad.
 Not only does it taste good, the bulk of washing up is done earlier in the day.

-Having been sent a jar of Garlic Mayonnaise from Kentish Oils I wanted to use it almost as a sauce for a pasta dish.
-Since the sunshine has been consistent throughout and with temperatures of 30C plus, I decided on a cold pasta dish.
-While the mayonnaise has garlic in it, it is not an overwhelming, raw, hot garlic flavour.
-And it blends beautifully with the lemon chicken and crunchy vegetables in this dish.
+Since receiving a jar of Garlic Mayonnaise from Kentish Oils I wanted to use it almost as a sauce for a pasta dish.
+While sunny, daily temperatures are in excess of 30C I decided on a cold pasta dish.
+Although the mayonnaise has garlic in it, it is not an overwhelming, raw, hot garlic flavour.
+Also it blends beautifully with the lemon chicken and crunchy vegetables in this dish.

 Recipe: Creamy Garlic Lemon Chicken Pasta Salad serves 6

 450g/1lb – Four Chicken Breasts skin and bone removed

 3-4 Whole Lemons – washed and dried

 2 Sweetcorn Cobs – approximately 275g/10oz or the equivalent tinned sweetcorn – drained

 125g/4.5oz – approximately 5 tablespoons of Garlic Mayonnaise (plus extra to garnish) – I use Kentish Oils alternatively use the equivalent amount of mayonnaise and add one clove of minced/crushed garlic